Yau's conjecture on the first eigenvalue

 In mathematics, Yau's conjecture on the first eigenvalue is, as of 2018, an unsolved conjecture proposed by Shing-Tung Yau in 1982.
 It asks:

-Is it true that the first eigenvalue for the Laplace–Beltrami operator on an embedded minimal hypersurface of $S^{n+1}$ is $n$?
+Is it true that the first eigenvalue for the Laplace–Beltrami operator on an embedded closed minimal hypersurface of $S^{n+1}$ is $n$?

 If true, it will imply that the area of embedded minimal hypersurfaces in $S^3$ will have an upper bound depending only on the genus.

-Some possible reformulations are as follows:
+The Yau's conjecture is verified for several special cases, but still open in general.